Pickwick (film): Archive status

 Although the play still exists in full colour as its original videotape master, it has not been released onto VHS, DVD or Blu-ray, nor has it been made available on any streaming sites, including BBC iPlayer.
 A single clip, the opening titles, has been made available on the Ravensbourne University London website.
+The movie is now on YouTube under Pickwick 1969.

+Trivia

+Shelia White and Harry Secombe both appeared in the Academy Award winning Oliver! a movie based on the Charles Dickens story Oliver Twist.
+Shelia portrayed Nancy's sister Bet while Harry portrayed the pompous Mr Bumble.